abnair2016/movie-rating-splitter/component-test/README.md

 **Then:** Assert the expected outputs against the actual outputs of the component.

-To elucidate how I incorporated component testing within my workflow, please refer to the sample [movie-rating-splitter](http://www.github.com/abnair2016/movie-rating-splitter) project.

 Below are the details on how I went about implementing a basic component test for the SUT.

-## About the Sample Project
+## Sample Project

+To elucidate how I incorporated component testing within my workflow, please refer to the sample <a href="http://www.github.com/abnair2016/movie-rating-splitter" target="_blank">movie-rating-splitter</a> project.

 ![Movie Rating Splitter Service](https://github.com/abnair2016/movie-rating-splitter/blob/master/movie-rating-splitter-service-overview-diagram.jpg)